xfdingustc/cwac-camera/README.markdown

 own selection algorithm.
 Just make sure that the returned size is one of the ones returned by `getSupportedPreviewSizes()`.

-However, `SimpleCameraHost` also calls `mayUseForVideo()` on your subclass.
-If this returns `true` (the default), `SimpleCameraHost` calls `getPreferredPreviewSizeForVideo()` on `Camera.Parameters`, to get a preview size that will work for both still images and video.
-If you know that you will not be recording any video, you can override `mayUseForVideo()` to return `false`, and you may get a better preview size as a result.
+If `mayUseForVideo()` returns `true`, though, `CameraHost` supplies the preview size via `getPreferredPreviewSizeForVideo()` instead of `getPreviewSize()`.
+If you wish to use a different preview size for video, return it, otherwise return `null` and we will use the results from `getPreviewSize()` instead. `getPreferredPreviewSizeForVideo()` is passed a `Camera.Size` as a hint from the device for a value to use, instead of anything you might get yourself from `Camera.Parameters` -- while using the hinted value is probably a good idea (if it is not `null`), it is not required.

 ### Controlling Picture Sizes